cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 # Challenges of Using Dynamic Features

-Java supports just-in-time (JIT) compilation by default.
+Java supports Just In Time (JIT) compilation by default.
-JIT allows the compiler to see frequently accessed code paths and turn them into machine architecture-specific code.
+JIT allows the compiler to “see” frequently accessed code paths and turn them into machine architecture-specific code.
 Code that's run frequently enough is adaptively compiled into an architecture-specific form.
 This means that the distribution is still a portable JAR that'll run on every operating system.

-The Java runtime has grown considerably over the years, as have people's class paths.
+The Java runtime has grown considerably over the years.
 And since Java supports a lot of dynamic behavior, the Java runtime can't be sure about what code is being used, so it loads everything.
 This slows down application startup time and balloons the application's RAM footprint.
-Also, Java is still interpreted, so it's possible to get parts of the application that run at native speeds.
+Also, Java is still ~~mostly~~ interpreted, so it's possible to get parts of the application that run at native speeds.
-Wouldn't it be cool if the whole thing ran at native speeds instead of just the frequent access code paths?
+However, today it is possible to achieve native speeds by compiling Java applications directly to machine code.

-Java also supports Ahead of Time Compilation (AOT) via GraalVM.
+For this purpose, Java supports Ahead of Time Compilation (AOT) through the GraalVM compiler.
-AOT uses points-to analysis to statically determine the types of variables and the types of objects that are reachable from a given point in the program.
+The AOT mechanism in GraalVM relies on points-to analysis to statically determine the types of variables and the types of objects that are reachable from a given entry point in the application.
 It statically analyzes the app and chucks out everything that's not being used at runtime.
 It can't possibly know what's being used at runtime when it's compiling the code at compile time, so we need to give it some extra information or hints.
 It provides those hints and tells it what things should be retained so that your application can run and so that it can keep only the parts that are required for your application to run.
-The results are applications that start up in tens of milliseconds and take tens of megabytes of RAM, not hundreds, or, you know, worse.
+The results are Java applications that start up in tens of milliseconds and take tens of megabytes of RAM instead of hundreds.
 These applications are ideal for a production environment like Kubernetes, which wants to be the best bin packer to cram together all your applications as efficiently as possible to save money and reduce server infrastructure and carbon footprints.
 And for the most part, this works great.

 However, the problem of using dynamic features is that they make AOT reachability analysis unsound.
 Point-to analysis in GraalVM is based on static analysis.
-The static analysis doesn't know how to handle dynamic features.
+And as we observe from the previous examples, static analysis doesn't know how to handle dynamic features.

 To mitigate this problem, GraalVM provides a [tracing agent](https://www.graalvm.org/22.0/reference-manual/native-image/Agent/) that analyses the program at runtime.
-In order to make preparing these configuration files more straightforward and more convenient, GraalVM provides an agent that tracks all usages of dynamic features of execution on a regular Java VM.
+It generates configuration files for GraalVM in a way that is straightforward and more convenient.
+The agent tracks all usages of dynamic features after a regular execution of an application on the JVM.
 Undetected usages of these dynamic features need to be provided to the native-image tool in the form of configuration files.

 In GraalVM 22.2, to make it easier to use popular libraries that require additional reachability metadata, the Oracle GraalVM team, in conjunction with the Spring and Quarkus teams, has created a [GitHub repository](https://github.com/oracle/graalvm-reachability-metadata) where metadata for popular libraries can be published.